Ash Tree Allée Replacement on Grand Drive

 The following dates outline the intended days for this work but are subject to change due to weather and other factors:

 Monday, Oct.
-28: No Parking signs will be posted along Grand Drive to ensure parked cars do not impede planned work.
+28: No Parking signs posted along Grand Drive to ensure parked cars do not impede planned work.

-Oct.
-29-Nov.
-1: Closures of Grand Drive near the Visitor Center and Dwight Davis Tennis Center will begin in stages as Forestry Division staff remove and grind the stumps of the ash trees.
+Tuesday, Oct.
+29: Phased closures of Grand Drive near the Visitor Center and Dwight Davis Tennis Center as Forestry Division staff remove and grind the stumps of the ash trees.

 Week of Nov.
 4: Forest Park Forever team members will begin planting replacement trees to recreate the Allee.
-Grand Drive traffic will be limited to one way during this work.
+Grand Drive traffic will be limited to one way or closed in phases during this work.

 As with the allée that was planted between the Visitor Center and Pagoda Circle to replace invasive pear trees in 2023, Forest Park Forever’s arbor team will plant the new trees and manage their care as they become established.